Exam security and confidentiality

 The social work licensing exams are high-stakes exams that can affect a person’s ability to practice social work.
 ASWB has exam security and confidentiality rules in place to protect exam integrity.

 Many of the rules for test-takers—from the identification requirements to the prohibition against bringing personal items in and out of the testing room—exist to protect the content and administration of the social work exams.
 By enforcing these guidelines, ASWB can provide a secure testing environment and a reliable examination program.
-Find details about security measures at test centers in the Candidate Handbook.Download the Candidate Handbook
+Find details about security measures at test centers in the ASWB Exam Guidebook.Download the guidebook

 Confidentiality is an important part of the social work profession.
 Social workers need to understand the limits of sharing information, including information on the licensing exams.
 Every exam candidate is required to agree to a confidentiality statement that prohibits sharing exam content with anyone, including colleagues, classmates, study groups, and test preparation instructors.
 Social media sharing of exam content is also prohibited.Review the confidentiality statement